 Red — Stop.
 A fatal flaw has been identified from public-source data.
 A disqualifying constraint — a zoning conflict, an impossible power pathway, a permitting blocker — is present.
 Do not spend more on this site without resolving that constraint first.

 Amber — Proceed with conditions.
-The site is potentially viable but has identified risks that must be resolved before committing to full diligence.
-The memo states the exact risks and the specific verification steps required to resolve each one.
+Evidence is partial or mixed.
+Identified verification requirements must be resolved before committing to deeper diligence.
+The memo states the exact gaps and the specific verification owners required to resolve each one.

 Green — Advance.
 The site passes desktop screening across all key dimensions.
 A Power Pathway & Diligence Pack is the appropriate next step.